Stage monitor system: Bass shakers

 Drummers typically use a monitor speaker that is capable of loud bass reproduction, so that they can monitor their bass drum.
 Since the drums are already very loud, having a subwoofer producing a high sound pressure level can raise the overall stage volumes to uncomfortable levels for the drummer.
 Since much very low bass is felt, some drummers use tactile transducers called bass shakers, butt shakers and throne shakers to monitor the timing of their bass drum.
 The tactile transducers are attached to the drummer's stool (throne) and the vibrations of the driver are transmitted to the body and then on to the ear in a manner similar to bone conduction.
 They connect to an amplifier like a normal subwoofer.
-They can be attached to a large flat surface (for instance a floor or platform) to create a large low-frequency conduction area, although the transmission of low frequencies through the feet isn't as efficient as the seat.
+They can be attached to a large flat surface (for instance, a floor or platform) to create a large low-frequency conduction area, although the transmission of low frequencies through the feet isn't as efficient as the seat.

+Confidence monitors

+Downstage monitors can also include teleprompters and other video display devices providing text such as lyrics or a script, sheet music, time remaining, presentation materials, or producer notes or cues to the talent discreetly out of view of the audience.
+They can be controlled off stage by an engineer, or self contained and controlled by the talent via foot switch or a remote tied to a slide show presentation for the audience.